kbabioch/otca/README.md

 # otca

-otca is a script supporting you in quickly setting up a [public-key infrastructure][x509], mainly intented to be used for simple point-to-point [OpenVPN][openvpn] installations.
+otca is a script supporting you in quickly setting up a simple [public-key infrastructure][x509].
+This, for instance, can be used for point-to-point [OpenVPN][openvpn] installations.
 Typically there is only a single server and client in such setups.
 While a static key setup might be easier to configure, a certificate based approach provides additional security because